 "The cellphone was broken by my younger brother."

-A person can't 坏 something, but only make it 坏. "弄坏" and "用坏" should both work.
+In any event, a person can't 坏 something, but only make it 坏. "弄坏" and "用坏" should both work. "坏" is then the result of "弄" or "用".

 From the English sentence, I would say '用坏' should not be the translation as '用坏' has more meaning i.e he breaks it "by using it" whereas '弄坏' would just mean that he makes it broken. '弄坏'should be the only accepted translation.
 If not there's also 摔坏, 丢坏, 敲坏, 咬坏etc. as possible translations.